-COVID-19 is commonly spread from an infected person through prolonged close contact (defined as being within 2 metres for 15 minutes or more).
-In addition, having physical contact, such as hugging someone, touching something with the virus on it, then touching your mouth, nose or eyes before washing your hands, can contribute to the spread.
+COVID-19 is commonly spread from an infected person through prolonged close contact (defined as being within 2 meters for 15 minutes or more).
+In addition, having physical contact, such as hugging someone, touching something with the virus on it, then touching your mouth, nose, or eyes before washing your hands, can contribute to the spread.
 Also, respiratory droplets are shared when you cough or sneeze; and aerosols, which are tiny droplets, can stay in the air for longer.

 One way to care for the air quality of your home is to seek out professionals like Golden Line Green Care to make sure your home’s air ducts and other utilities are clean and in working condition.

 Data suggests that COVID-19 can more easily spread through the air when there are a higher number of people indoors, for a more extended period, with poor airflow or ventilation.
-Factors contributing to the transmission may include activities that cause heavy breathing, such as singing, dancing or exercise, especially without precautions such as wearing a mask or keeping a physical distance.
+Factors contributing to the transmission may include activities that cause heavy breathing, such as singing, dancing, or exercise, especially without precautions such as wearing a mask or keeping a physical distance.

 If they are not cleaned periodically, dirty ducts can potentially recirculate germs and infections.
 Whichever way you look at it, that isn’t good for indoor air quality.
-Regarding Covid-19, the public perception has been that the virus is transmitted only through direct contact, such as through droplets and surface contact.
+Regarding Covid-19, the public perception has been that the virus is transmitted only through direct contacts, such as through droplets and surface contact.

 Our health is the number one priority, and good air quality plays a crucial role in keeping our families and children healthy.
-Homeowners should always be keeping an eye on their air quality in their homes.
+Homeowners should always be keeping an eye on the air quality in their homes.

 Heating, Ventilation, and Air Conditioning (HVAC) System

 HVACs and their filters are designed to reduce airborne pollutants, including virus particles, when they circulate through the system.
 HVAC filtration can reduce the risk of transmission indoors when used with other public health measures such as physical distancing and wearing masks.
-It is important to ensure regular maintenance of the HVAC systems in your home, business, workplace or school.
+It is important to ensure regular maintenance of the HVAC systems in your home, business, workplace, or school.
 Ensure HVAC systems are in good working condition.
 Increase air-exchange settings on the HVAC system, if possible.
 Use the highest efficiency filters that are compatible with the HVAC system(s).
 Keep areas near HVAC inlets and outlets clear.
 Arrange furniture away from air vents and high airflow areas.
 Avoid re-circulating air.